SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

   - Without altering the original value stored in message, please define a variable called whisper that is a lowercased version of message, with all the extra space at the beginning and end removed.

+  - ***Section 15: Coding Exercise 19***

+  The Challenge:

+- Take the word variable which is set to "skateboard" and use string methods on word to change the string to "beard".

+- Use a string method to extract the word "board" from skateboard.

+- Replace the "o" in "board" with an "e".

+- Save the result in a new variable called facialHair.

 ### ***The Projects***

 The projects can be viewed on the [course projects page](https://slimbloodworth.github.io/Udemy-Web-Dev-Bootcamp-2023/course-projects.html).